 This is extememly important.
 High levels of estrogen may actually cause symptoms of low estrogen.
 Why?
 Cells stop responding to high levels much in the same way that you lose your taste for pizza if you eat it for every meal every single day of your life.
 So what ends up happening without proper testing?
 The provider offers estrogen to women who already have too much!
 For men, testing indicates whether testosterone loss is due to estrogen or DHT conversion.

-We recommend salivary hormone testing to report only the free amount.
+We recommend hormone testing to report estrogen levels, metabolites, and detoxification information.
 Standard blood testing doesn’t reflect what is happening at the tissue level.
 This is because the blood contains both bound and free hormone levels.
 Also, it is important to test all hormones together since they are highly dependent on each other.
 This includes testosterone, progesterone, 3 estrogens, DHEA, 4 cortisols, and DHT.

 In addition, blood testing analyzed from a functional perspective is highly recommended to uncover the root cause of elevated hormone levels.
 Thermography may also indicate estrogen dominant patterns.
 We recommend this type of testing for breast health over conventional mammograms.